tunedev/caliper/docs/source/connectors/fabric-config.md

 ### Binding with Fabric Gateway Client SDK

 To bind with this client sdk, use `fabric:fabric-gateway`.
-This is now the preferred SDK to use given that Fabric 2.2 and earlier are now not in LTS and as such the Fabric 1.4 and 2.2 SDKs are deprecated.
+This is now the preferred SDK to use given that Fabric 2.2 and earlier are now not in LTS and as such the Fabric 1.4 and 2.2 SDKs have been archived.

 Only Fabric 2.4 and later with the Peer Gateway capability enabled (which is the default setting for a Fabric peer) can be used so for older versions of Hyperledger Fabric you cannot bind with this client SDK.